uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

 ### What's the solution?

-Place the language selector menu at the top of the screen above site navigation, allowing site visitors to use a dropdown menu to select their language of choice.
-Place the language selector on the top right for left-to-right languages and on the top left for right-to-left languages if possible.
+Place the language selector menu at the top right of the screen above site navigation allowing site visitors to use a dropdown menu to select their language of choice.

 {:.site-component-section-title}
 ## Guidance